llvm/llvm-project/bolt/docs/CommandLineArgumentReference.md

 - `--comp-dir-override=<string>`

-  Overrides DW_AT_comp_dir, and provides an alterantive base location, which is used with DW_AT_dwo_name to construct a path to *.dwo files.
+  Overrides DW_AT_comp_dir, and provides an alternative base location, which is used with DW_AT_dwo_name to construct a path to *.dwo files.

 - `--create-debug-names-section`